tabsdata/tutorials/README.md

 For the next step, here are a couple of experiements you can try:

 * Make some changes to the ``persons.csv`` file and trigger the publisher again.
 You should see the changes reflected in ``persons_t1_output.jsonl`` once both the publisher and subscriber have finished executing.
-* Make some changes in the columns filtered by the publisher, for example, dropping one more column or one less.
+* Make some changes in the publisher code to modify the columns filtered by the publisher, for example, dropping one more column or one less.
 After making the changes, trigger the publisher.
 You should see the changes reflected in ``persons_t1_output.jsonl`` output file.
 * Add a Tabsdata [transformer](https://docs.tabsdata.com/latest/guide/04_working_with_functions/working_with_transformers/main.html) in the mix.
 Perform complex transformations on ``persons_t1`` table using a Tabsdata tranformer, and connect the output table from the transformer to a subscriber.
 * Read files from and write files to different external systems beyond local file system.
 You can read more about them [here](https://docs.tabsdata.com/latest/guide/supported_sources_and_destinations/main.html).